February 14 – March 23, 2018

 Becca Stevens is many things…an Episcopal priest, author, speaker, social entrepreneur, and founder and President of Thistle Farms, the largest social enterprise in the US run by survivors of human trafficking and the commercial sex trade.
 She has been featured in the New York Times, on ABC World News, NPR, PBS, and CNN.
 When the Rev. Stevens speaks, listeners are struck by her earnest, empathetic delivery infused with her personality and sense of humor.
 Her honest message offers people a way to move from fear and cynicism into inspired action.

-Grace-St. Luke’s Episcopal Church in Memphis, Tenn.
+Mississippi Boulevard Christian Church in Memphis, Tenn.

-Idlewild Presbyterian Church in Memphis, Tenn.
+Memphis Friendship Foundation in Memphis, Tenn.

 When the new Memphis Islamic Center (MIC) began construction in Cordova, Dr. Steve Stone, the founding pastor of Heartsong Church was quick to welcome them to the neighborhood with a posted banner and readily opened the church’s doors to their new MIC neighbors when they found themselves lacking a worship space for Ramadan.
 This gesture of welcome gained national attention, and this past October Dr. Stone and MIC co-founder Dr. Bahshar Shala accepted the Roosevelt Freedom of Worship Award in New York City on behalf of their congregations’ collaborative efforts.
 After 19 years at Heartsong, Dr. Stone’s latest endeavor is serving as the executive director of the Memphis Friendship Foundation, which as its first and signature project is constructing Friendship Park of Memphis on land adjacent to the Memphis Islamic Center and Heartsong Church.